\"Writing.Com

 DEAD LETTERS

-LJPC - the tortoise comments:
+LJPC - the tortoise Author Icon comments:

 Hi Will!
 Flash fiction can be so much fun, and I love it when there's a twist at the end.
 Twists can be hard to do, but you always pull them off very well!
-I especially loved your stories "The Soup and "The Wall *Delight*
+I especially loved your stories "The SoupOpen in new Window. and "The WallOpen in new Window. *Delight*

 ~ Laura